Last Updated on:

 Is there an existing system of septic tank and drain field?

-If so, these should be tested and inspected so you know their condition.
+If so, you should inspect and test them so you know their condition.

 If none exist, a new septic system must be installed.